NicholasPCole/Apps-Script-to-Slack/README.md

 If you only plan to use the code in a single project, you can simply create a new script file containing this code.
 The filename does not matter.

-On the other hand, if you want to use the code for multiple Apps Script project, the better approach would be as follows:
+On the other hand, if you want to use the code for multiple Apps Script project, the better approach would be to use the code as an [Apps Script library](https://developers.google.com/apps-script/guide_libraries):

 1. Create a new project containing only this code.
 2. From `File > Manage versions`, save a new version of the project.